Handle Prerequisites by Declaring Dependencies in MSIX

 4. Select your MSIX package.

-Remember: You can leave the optional to false (make the dependency required) or you can change it to true.
+You can leave the optional to false (to make the dependency required) or you can change it to true.

-We hope you got a clear overview of how dependencies work in MSIX and how you can add them using one of the options presented above or using the Advanced Installer’s GUI.
+We hope this guide has given you a clear overview of how dependencies work in MSIX and how to handle them using different methods—including Advanced Installer’s GUI.

 Comments: